chrisdongwon/CSC207_HW2/README.md

    A: Wars with others, civil wars, overexpansion, influx of slaves which made the aristocracy rich but ruined peasants, conflicts between those in power
 5. What came after the Roman Republic?
    A: The Roman Empire

+Venezuelan Presidential Crisis (2019):
+1. Which part of the Venezuelan government declared Maduro's reelection to be invalid?
+   A: The National Assembly
+2. Since 2010, how as Venezuela faired under Maduro?
+   A: Poorly.
+(It has been suffering from a socioeconomic crisis, rampant crime, hyperinflation, and shortages.)
+3. Did the people approve of Maduro and his desire to rewrite the 1999 Venezuela Constitution?
+   A: No. (They thought it was his attempt to stay in power indefinitely.)
+4. How did the Lima Group (excluding Mexico), the US, the OAS feel about Maduro?
+   A: They wanted him to step down.
+5. Briefly describe one aspect of the state of democracy in Venezuela.
+   A: (Many possible answers.)
+The only democratically elected institution left, the National Assembly, had its powers limited.
+There are very few checks on presidential power.